 A chainsaw is one of the most dangerous tools you can use.
-Even the most careful operators face the threat of kickbacks or slips that can bring the chain into contact with their body.
-When chainsaw injuries occur, the bulk of them are leg injuries.
-A good set of chainsaw chaps will keep your limbs intact while providing you with enough freedom of movement to get the job done.
+Even the most careful users face the threat of kickbacks or slips that can bring the chain into contact with the body.
+When chainsaw injuries do occur, the bulk of them are leg injuries.
+That’s why a good pair of chainsaw chaps is important for keeping your legs safe while giving you good mobility while working on a job site or around the yard.

 If you need a pair of chainsaw chaps to protect you while you conduct post-storm cleanup or annual tree pruning, read on to learn what factors to consider and to find out why these chainsaw chap recommendations make the cut.

 - BEST OVERALL: Husqvarna 587160704 Technical Apron Wrap Chap